-Fertilize with an organic fertilizer such as fish emulsion at half strength.
+- Fertilize with an organic fertilizer such as fish emulsion at half strength.

-> - Common pest enemies include Japanese beetles, onion eelworms, onion maggots, slugs, thrips, and wireworms.
-Protect seedlings from pests and cold for two to three weeks after planting in the garden by covering seedling with spun poly row covers.
+- Common pest enemies include Japanese beetles, onion eelworms, onion maggots, slugs, thrips, and wireworms.
+Protect seedlings from pests and cold temperatures for two to three weeks after planting in the garden by covering seedlings with spun poly row covers.

->

-> Interplanting: Plant with beets, carrots, kohlrabi, lettuce, parsnips, spinach, and members of the cabbage family.
+Interplanting: Plant with beets, carrots, kohlrabi, lettuce, parsnips, spinach, and members of the cabbage family.